ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 ### A New State Slice for the Data

 We already have a slice of state for the authentication system.
-Let's aslo create one for the data.
+Let's also create one for the data.
 For our small app we will just have those two slices, one for `auth` and one for the rest of the `data`.

 We have been defining the state slices along with the reducers, so create a file called `src/app/store/reducers/data.reducer.ts` with the following initial contents: